wisdom209/simple_shell/README.md

 16. File as input
 * Usage: simple_shell [filename]
 # Installation 🔧
 * Clone the below repository with ```https://github.com/wisdom209/simple_shell.git``` and compile the files into an executable using the GCC compiler.
-T

 ## Environment 🌲🌲